texfaq/texfaq.github.io/FAQ-instmffont.md

 ---
+title:  Installing a font provided as MetaFont source
 section: Installing (La)TeX files
 date: 2014-06-10
 ---

-# Installing a font provided as MetaFont source

 Installing Metafont fonts is (by comparison with other sorts of font) rather pleasingly simple.
 Nowadays, they are mostly distributed just as the